 Obi-Wan Moment: Realizing that he cannot escape Fatman's bomb in time, he warns Raiden and Pliskin of the proximity trigger, which have a 7 foot radius, and encourages Raiden to dismantle its counterpart in Shell 1.
 The bomb then detonates, killing Stillman and destroying a large section of Shell 2.

 Obfuscating Disability: Peter faked his disability to avoid facing the families of the victims of a bomb he was unable to defuse.

 One Last Job: Now working as a consultant for the NYPD, Stillman is coaxed out of retirement to deal with a cluster of C4 bombs planted on the Big Shell by his former student Fatman.
 Near the end of the game, Ocelot admits the Patriots "arranged" for Stillman's presence in the plant to fulfill Fatman's conditions for working with them.

-Redemption Equals Death: He ends up redeeming himself for his cowardice failure by willingly staying near the bomb at Shell H after his attempts at disarming it failed, getting snared in its proximity sensor.
+Redemption Equals Death: He ends up redeeming himself for his cowardice by willingly remaining near the bomb at Shell H after getting snared in its proximity sensor.